goshuirc/goshu/readme.md

 Modules
 -------
-goshu3 is very modular, and allows you to simply drop goshu3 modules into the modules/ folder, where they're automatically loaded at runtime.
+goshu3 is very modular, and allows you to simply drop goshu3 modules into the modules/ folder, where they're automatically loaded at bot start.

 To disable any modules, simply delete them, or move them to a different folder (something like modules/disabled/ perhaps?)